adlnet/xAPI-Spec/xAPI.md

 See [Appendix B](#AppendixB) for an example function written in Javascript which transforms a normal request into one using this alternate syntax.

-It should also be noted that versions of Internet Explorer lower than 10 do not support Cross Domain Requests between http and https.
-This means that for IE9 and lower, if the LRS is on an https domain, the client sending the statement must also be on https.
+It should also be noted that versions of Internet Explorer lower than 10 do not support Cross Domain Requests between HTTP and HTTPS.
+This means that for IE9 and lower, if the LRS is on an HTTPS domain, the client sending the statement must also be on HTTPS.
-If the LRS is on http, the client must be too.
+If the LRS is on HTTP, the client must be too.

-There may be cases where there is a requirement for the client activity provider to support IE8 and 9  where the client code is hosted on a different scheme (http or https) from the LRS.
+There may be cases where there is a requirement for the client activity provider to support IE8 and 9  where the client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
 In these cases, a simple solution would be to host an intermediary server side LRS on the same scheme as the client code to route statements to the target LRS.
-An LRS MAY choose to provide both http and https endpoints to support this use case.
-Http is inherently less secure than https, and both LRS and client should consider the security risks before making the decision to use this scheme.
+An LRS MAY choose to provide both HTTP and HTTPS endpoints to support this use case.
+HTTP is inherently less secure than HTTPS, and both LRS and client should consider the security risks before making the decision to use this scheme.

 <a name="validation"/>
 ### 7.9 Validation:
 The function of the LRS within the xAPI is to store and retrieve statements.